 Caroline Bruce creates exotic accessories at home in Parkhill

 After spending a couple of years working in Jamaica, Caroline Bruce decided home is where her heart was.
-The 28-year old recently launched Tweak jewelry (http://www.tweakboutiqueonline.com/), her line of unique hand-crafted accessories made from semi-precious stones, metals and woods.
+The 28-year old recently launched Tweak jewelry (//www.tweakboutiqueonline.com/), her line of unique hand-crafted accessories made from semi-precious stones, metals and woods.

 As told to Casey Lessard Photo by Casey Lessard for Casey365.com

+The challenge of starting out It’s easy to waste your time and not to realize that your time is your money when you’re trying to make a business out of something you’re doing personally.
+Since I’ve narrowed down my collection, I can be more productive in purchasing my materials, in the design time, in the time to put things together.
+I don’t create things I don’t like.
 It’s not profitable for creative people to make what everyone else is making.
 You need to set yourself apart.
 Quality raw materials are a big thing.
 I’ve learned to find out exactly what the stone is and whether or not it’s been colour enhanced so you can tell the truth about your raw materials.
 Know as much as you can about it.
 You also have to learn what your niche is and how to portray your company.
 You want people to know something about you when they look at your advertising materials.